 To accomplish this, many work sites employ workers called Traffic Control Persons or Flaggers, who manually direct vehicle traffic using a STOP/SLOW sign and hand signals to prevent conflicts between workers, work zone activities, opposing road traffic, work vehicles, and pedestrians.

-When working as a Traffic Control Person (TCP), there are several laws you must adhere to for your safety and the safety of those around you.
+There are several laws you must adhere to for your safety and the safety of those around you.
 While specific regulations differ between provinces or states, one requirement that never changes is that workers must be “competent” in any work they undertake.

 A “competent worker” is anyone who: